Nitin-10-2005/Interactive-3D-Display-Table-App/readme.md

 Launch the application.

-Click "Open Model" to open a file picker and select a .stl, .glb, or .gltf file.
+1. Click "Open Model" to open a file picker and select a .stl, .glb, or .gltf file.

-Alternatively, click "Sample Models" to load one of the pre-packaged models.
+2. Alternatively, click "Sample Models" to load one of the pre-packaged models.

-If an .stl file is selected, a conversion process will start automatically.
+3. If an .stl file is selected, a conversion process will start automatically.
 A status indicator will show the progress.

-Once loaded, interact with the model using your mouse or touchscreen:
+4. Once loaded, interact with the model using your mouse or touchscreen:

-Rotate: Left-click and drag / One-finger drag
+5. Rotate: Left-click and drag / One-finger drag

-Zoom: Mouse wheel / Two-finger pinch
+6.Zoom: Mouse wheel / Two-finger pinch

-Pan: Right-click and drag / Two-finger drag
+7.Pan: Right-click and drag / Two-finger drag

 **Building for Production**